Ruth Shyu

 A big part of my music career besides teaching is composing/arranging.
 I received the 2002 Academy of Television Arts & Sciences (The Emmy Foundation) Music Internship award, which gave me an opportunity to work with current TV music composers in Hollywood.
 I interned with Alf Clausen (composer for “The Simpsons”) and Jonathan Wolff (composer for “Seinfeld”, “Will & Grace”, “Reba”, etc).
 I was also the recipient of an ASCAP award for my piano compositions.

-Writing worship music is one of my favorite activities.
 I have written many instrumental arrangements of traditional hymns and composed original music for children’s choir.
 Much of these were used in services at Park Street Church in Boston.
-For more information, please visit my Composer website.
+I often arrange music for my students to play.
+More recently, I have been writing teaching pieces for beginners.